 Developing a safety plan can help a person leave an abusive situation or relationship, even when they cannot do so immediately.
 Safety plans can also reduce the risk of serious harm when a person must stay.
 Some important techniques include:

 - avoiding wearing things that abusive people could use as a weapon, such as scarves or jewelry

-The National Domestic Violence Hotline have an interactive safety planning tool that helps people tailor plans to their situation.
+The National Domestic Violence Hotline offers an interactive safety planning tool.

 If you or someone you know is in immediate danger of domestic violence, call 911 or otherwise seek emergency help.
 Anyone who needs advice or support can contact the National Domestic Violence Hotline 24/7 via:

 - text, by texting LOVEIS to 22522

 Many other resources are available, including helplines, in-person support, and temporary housing.
 People can find local resources and others classified by demographics, such as support specifically for People of Color, here:

 Grey rocking is one of many techniques that people use to protect themselves from abuse.
 It involves becoming as uninteresting as possible to the abusive person.
 This may require a person to hide their feelings, avoid revealing personal information, and minimize contact.